alexmodrono/typst-pandoc/README.md

 ## 1. Project Overview

 This project illustrates a full “Markdown → Pandoc → Typst → PDF/EPUB” pipeline for authoring a multi‐chapter book.
-Each chapter lives as a separate Markdown file in `contents/`, prefixed with a three‐digit number (e.g. `001.introduction.md`, `002.background.md`, …).
+Each chapter lives as a separate Markdown file in `contents/`, prefixed with a number (e.g. `001.introduction.md`, `002.background.md`, …).
 Pandoc collects and concatenates these files in ascending numeric order, applies front‐matter metadata, and emits a single Typst (`.typ`) file.
 Finally, Typst compiles that `.typ` into a richly‐formatted PDF.
 Optionally, Pandoc also generates an EPUB from the same Markdown sources.

 Key goals:

 * **Maintainable chapter ordering** via filename prefixes (`001`, `002`, … `050`).
-* **Reusable Typst template** (`templates/book.typ`) with advanced layout features (drop caps, sidebars, margin notes, custom headers/footers, etc.).
+* **Reusable Typst template** (`templates/layman.typ`) with advanced layout features (drop caps, sidebars, margin notes, custom headers/footers, etc.).
+Any other template can be easily used.
 * **Automated build** using a `Makefile`, so you can type `make pdf`, `make epub`, or `make watch` with minimal typing.
-* **Bibliographic citations** pulled from `bibliography.bib` (APA style) and rendered in Typst.
+* **Bibliographic citations** pulled from `bibliography.bib` and rendered in Typst.
-* **Bundled images** (cover, figures, user/chat icons) under `img/`—Typst can reference these without duplication.
+* **Bundled images** (cover, figures, user/chat icons) under `img/` (Typst can reference these without duplication).

 ---